eclipse-openj9/openj9-omr/README.md

 Who is using Eclipse OMR?
 =========================

-* The most comprehensive consumer of the Eclipse OMR technology is the IBM J9 Virtual Machine: a high performance, scalable, enterprise class Java Virtual Machine implementation representing hundreds of person years of effort, built using the core implementations provided by Eclipse OMR.
-IBM is working actively to open source J9.
+* The most comprehensive consumer of the Eclipse OMR technology is the [Eclipse OpenJ9][oj9] (previously IBM J9)
+  Virtual Machine: a high performance, scalable, enterprise class Java Virtual Machine implementation representing hundreds of person years of effort, built using the core implementations provided by Eclipse OMR.
 * The Ruby+OMR Technology Preview has used Eclipse OMR components to add a JIT compiler to the CRuby implementation, and to experiment with replacing the garbage collector in CRuby.